intellltech/interview-QA/readme.md

 145. ### Can you list some distinctions between view and pure functions?

+View function declares that no state will be changed.
+Pure function declares that no state variable will be changed or read.

 Here are some distinctions between view and pure functions in Solidity:

 - State reading: view functions allow reading data from the contract's state, while pure functions do not access the contract's state at all.